weppos/whois/README.md

 You might need administrator privileges on your system to install the gem.

-## Upgrade

-Install the newer version via RubyGems.

-    $ gem install whois

-Minor and bugfix releases normally won't break backwards-compatibility.
-You can read the CHANGELOG.md file to learn about the changes in each release.

-Read the [Upgrading](http://www.ruby-whois.org/manual/upgrading/) documentation page for detailed information about incompatible changes and further instructions.

 ## Getting Started

 Note.
 This section covers only the essentials for getting started with the Whois library.
 The [documentation](http://www.ruby-whois.org/documentation/) provides a more accurate explanation including tutorials, more examples and technical details about the client/server/record/parser architecture.